 6 Meet and learn

 Recent figures show that there are more than 600,000 learners over 60 in England alone.
 Attending a course will not only develop your skills but introduce you to new people, too.
 Find out about adult learning courses by visiting your library or local council education offices.
 The University of the Third Age (U3A) provides opportunities for members to learn for fun rather than qualifications.
-For more information on the U3A, including a list of its local groups, visit www.u3a.org.uk or call 020 8466 6139.
+More information on the U3A.

 7 Team up through exercise